 Loosely regulated.
 Binance does not offer users the protections associated with tight regulations.

 Note that it’s a user’s obligation to ensure that they only use Binance if it’s legal to do so in their jurisdiction.
-Because users don’t necessarily have to get verified, this is primarily enforced by the honour system.
+Because users don’t necessarily have to get verified, this is primarily enforced by a combination of the honor system and geo-blocking.

 Yes.
 You can take Binance on the go with its app for Android and iOS.